Repainting the wooden window frames of your house is like putting on a nice, new summer dress after a long, dreary winter.

 Below are the steps you can try to follow…

 Step 1- Prep Your Work Area

-If you are not able to remove the door, open it as wide as you can, then drape the plastic sheet over and around the door to ensure you don’t accidentally get any paint on it.
+If you cannot remove the door, open it as wide as you can, then drape the plastic sheet over and around the door to ensure you don’t accidentally get any paint on it.

-Remember, paint drips.
-So you also want to tape up the walls around the molding as well as placing your large plastic sheets on the ground under the door.
+So you also want to tape up the walls around the molding as well as place your large plastic sheets on the ground under the door.

-When it comes to windows, make sure to safely tape up the glass around the frame.
+When it comes to windows, tape up the glass around the frame safely.
 Don’t forget to tape up any seals and rubber strips, too.

 Once you have your work area prepped, the next step is to prep the subject—that is, the frame itself.

 Prepping the frame of your door or window includes sanding it down, repairing any holes or cracks, and cleaning it up to create an ideal surface for the paint to be smoothly applied.

 Use the wood putty to fill in any chips or holes left by old screws or nails.